Gulf War: Liberation of Kuwait

 US decoy attacks by air attacks and naval gunfire the night before Kuwait's liberation were designed to make the Iraqis believe the main coalition ground attack would focus on central Kuwait.
 For months, American units in Saudi Arabia had been under almost constant Iraqi artillery fire, as well as threats from Scud missiles and chemical attacks.
 On 24 February 1991, the 1st and 2nd Marine Divisions and the 1st Light Armored Infantry Battalion crossed into Kuwait and headed toward Kuwait City.
 They encountered trenches, barbed wire, and minefields.
 However, these positions were poorly defended, and were overrun in the first few hours.
 Several tank battles took place, but otherwise coalition troops encountered minimal resistance, as most Iraqi troops surrendered.
 The general pattern was that the Iraqis would put up a short fight before surrendering.
 However, Iraqi air defenses shot down nine US aircraft.
 Meanwhile, forces from Arab states advanced into Kuwait from the east, encountering little resistance and suffering few casualties.

 Despite the successes of coalition forces, it was feared that the Iraqi Republican Guard would escape into Iraq before it could be destroyed.
 It was decided to send British armored forces into Kuwait 15 hours ahead of schedule, and to send US forces after the Republican Guard.
 The coalition advance was preceded by a heavy artillery and rocket barrage, after which 150,000 troops and 1,500 tanks began their advance.
 Iraqi forces in Kuwait counterattacked against US troops, acting on a direct order from Saddam Hussein himself.
 Despite the intense combat, the Americans repulsed the Iraqis and continued to advance towards Kuwait City.

 Kuwaiti forces were tasked with liberating the city.
 Iraqi troops offered only light resistance.
 The Kuwaitis quickly liberated the city despite losing one soldier and having one plane shot down.
 On 27 February, Saddam ordered a retreat from Kuwait, and President Bush declared it liberated.
 However, an Iraqi unit at Kuwait International Airport appeared not to have received the message and fiercely resisted.
-US Marines had to fight for hours before securing the airport, after which Kuwait was declared secure.
+US Marines fought for hours before securing the airport, after which Kuwait was declared secure.
 After four days of fighting, Iraqi forces were expelled from Kuwait.
 As part of a scorched earth policy, they set fire to nearly 700 oil wells and placed land mines around the wells to make extinguishing the fires more difficult.